AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Enable the **[!UICONTROL Link is active]** option if it is not already enabled.

+   Selecting this option creates a link to the project that can be shared with anyone.
+You can disable access to the project at any time by disabling this option.

+   The owner of the project is also the owner of this link.
+Link ownership can be transferred to another user only when project ownership is transferred, as described in [Transfer user assets or set account expirations](/help/admin/admin/user-management2/users-assets.md) in the Analytics Admin guide.

 1. Choose whether to enable the following security option (this option can be controlled by your Analytics administrator):

    * **[!UICONTROL Require Experience Cloud authentication]:**